vectorgrp/sil-kit/docs_new/usage/utilities.rst

    *  -  Source location
       -  ``Utilities/IbSystemController``
    *  -  Requirements
-      -  The SystemController requires an established Integration Bus System.
+      -  The SystemController needs a running IbRegistry to connect to.
-         Thus, it has to be started after other (active) participants.
+         Furthermore, it requires a list of synchronized participants that are needed to start the simulation as input.
    *  -  Parameters
-      -  There are up to two positional argument:

-         #.
-Filename of the IB Configuration to be used (IB config file).
-         #.
-Domain ID (optional); defaults to ``42``.
+      -  -v, --version                                Get version info.
+         -h, --help                                   Show the help of the IbSystemController.
+         -d, --domain <domainId>                      The domain ID which is used by the Integration Bus.
+Defaults to 42.
+         -n, --name <participantName>                 The participant name used to take part in the simulation.
+Defaults to 'SystemController'.
+         -c, --configuration                          Path and filename of the Participant configuration YAML or JSON file.
+Note that the format was changed in v3.6.11.
+         <participantName1>, <participantName2>, ...
+Names of participants to wait for before starting simulation.

    *  -  Usage Example
       -  .. code-block:: powershell

-            # Start SystemController for CAN Demo w/o Network Simulator VIBE:
+            # Start SystemController and wait for Participant1 and Participant2:
-            IbSystemController Demos/Can/IbConfig_DemoCan.json
+            IbSystemController Participant1 Participant2
    *  -  Notes
       -  * The distribution package contains the IbSystemController in the ``Integrationbus/bin/`` directory.